p-hzamora/FluentValidation/docs/built-in-validators.md

 * `{PropertyPath}` - The full path of the property

 ## Null Validator
-Opposite of the `NotNull` validator.
+Opposite of the `not_null` validator.
 Checks if a property value is null.

 Example:
 ```python